FraunhoferIWES/foxes/docs/source/models.rst

 -----------
 Wake frames determine the path of wake propagation, for example parallel to the wind direction at the rotor, or along a streamline, and the local coordinate system that follows the centreline of the wake.

+Wake frames also determine the downwind order of the turbines, so chosing straight wakes for cases with spatially heterogeneous background flow can cause wrong results in multiple ways.

+The wake coordinates are defined as follows:

+* The origin is at the rotor centre,
+* the `x` coordinate folows the centreline path of the wake,
+* the `z` coordinate starts pointing upwards at the rotor, then follows the centreline orthogonally,
+* the `y` coordinate closes the right-handed coordinate frame, i.e., it follows from the cross product of `z` with `x`.

-The available wake frame classes are listed :ref:`here<foxes.models.wake_frames>` in the API.
-The :ref:`default model book<The model book>` contains many pre-defined wake frames, for example:
+The available wake frame classes are listed
+:ref:`here in the API<foxes.models.wake_frames>`.
+The :ref:`default model book<The model book>`
+contains many pre-defined wake frames, for example:

 * `rotor_wd`: Straight wakes, following the wind direction measured at the centre of the wake causing rotor.
 * `yawed`, `yawed_k002`, `yawed_k004`: Wake bending due to yaw misalignment of the rotor, as represented by the `YAWM` variable.
 See :ref:`this example<Yawed rotor wakes>`.